SzuYaoC/classic_ml_model/doc/KNN_Questions.md

 → Not brute-force; ANN approximations (FAISS, Annoy, HNSW) are used.

+⸻
-# 5. Troubleshooting / Edge Cases
+# E. Troubleshooting / Edge Cases

 22. What happens if features are not scaled in KNN?